Vocal Stimming in Students with Autism

-Many kids and teens with autism make frequent sounds and noises when excited or anxious.
-These vocalizations — which can sound loud or quiet, high-pitched or low-pitched, happy or upset — are often a form of self-stimulatory behavior, called stimming.
-Families sometimes say that their loved one with autism hates noises, but is the noisiest person they know.
+Many students with autism make frequent sounds and noises when excited or anxious.
+Repeated vocalizations can sound loud or quiet, high-pitched or low-pitched, happy or upset, and are often a form of self-stimulatory behavior, called stimming.

 What is vocal stimming?

-Vocal stimming is when someone perseverates (repeats) a specific sound or a selection of sounds in order to self regulate their sensory system.
-They might be trying to tune out an environment which is overwhelming to them.
+Vocal stimming occurs when students with autism perseverates (repeats) a specific sound or a selection of sounds in order to self regulate their sensory system.
+Your students might be trying to tune out the school or classroom environment which is overwhelming to them.

 Children with autism stim to try to self-regulate.
-The purpose of some vocal stims is to produce auditory output (noise) to self-soothe or calm down because they are trying to prevent sensory overload.
-At other times verbal stimming may occur to block or tune out auditory input such as background noise or people’s voices.
-To understand more about the basics of Sensory Processing Disorder read my Sensory Processing Easy Read Guide
+The purpose of some vocal stims is to produce auditory output (noise) to self-soothe or calm down their nervous system because they are trying to prevent sensory overload.
+At other times verbal stimming may occur to block or tune out auditory input such as background noise in the school, or the voices of classmates and staff.
+Working with your students’ parents can be helpful in identifying their sensory triggers.
+Parents who are new to autism and sensory processing disorder might find my Sensory Processing Easy Read Guide helpful to read.

 Vocal stimming examples

-Every individual with autism is different, and your child might stim differently from another child with autism, but here are some common examples of vocal stimming:
+Every student with autism is different, but here are some common examples of vocal stimming:

 Humming